DI3CL: Contrastive Learning With Dynamic Instances and Contour Consistency for SAR Land-Cover Classification Foundation Model: EXPERIMENTS

 \subsubsection{Experimental Results}

-The evaluation results of the SAR road extraction task are presented in Table \ref{road_results}.
-As shown, our model achieves the highest performance across all metrics except precision.
-Compared to the second-best model, UperNet with ImageNet initialization, our method outperforms it by 0.98\% in IoU and 0.78\% in F1 score.
-These improvements provide compelling evidence of the effectiveness of our SAR-tailored model, confirming its superiority in accurately segmenting road structures from SAR imagery.
+The evaluation results of the SAR road extraction task are summarized in Table \ref{road_results}.
+Notably, SAR-JEPA and SARATR-X perform poorly on this structure and detail-demanding road extraction task.
+As shown, our model achieves the highest scores across all metrics except precision.
+Compared to the second-best model, UPerNet with ImageNet initialization, our method outperforms it by 0.98\% in IoU and a 0.78\% gain in F1 score.
+These results underscore the effectiveness of our SAR-tailored model and confirm its superiority in accurately segmenting road structures from SAR imagery.

 Fig.\ref{figure_road} illustrates qualitative comparisons of road extraction results from different models on the SAR image test set.
 Several representative examples from diverse scenes are selected to visually showcase the performance differences.
 It can be observed that our model demonstrates the strongest capability in road extraction from SAR imagery.
 The extraction results for narrow roads are highly continuous with minimal noise.
 In urban areas, wide roads are also effectively identified, with well-balanced road boundaries and clearly segmented intersections.
 Roads of various scales are successfully extracted, indicating the adaptability and effectiveness of the proposed foundation model for the road extraction task.